 Behind the Musical Stage

 Among the many folklores and legends that surround the annual Sawai Gandharva Bhimsen Mahotsav in Pune, organisers are fond of this one in particular.
-Many years ago, when legendary violinist N Rajam was performing in Pune, the lights suddenly went off.
-Being the era before the generator back-up was invented, there were murmurs in the crowd regarding the interruption.
+Many years ago, when legendary violinist N Rajam was performing in Pune, the lights suddenly went out.
+Being the era before the generator backup was invented, there were murmurs in the crowd regarding the interruption.
 Apparently, Pandit Bhimsen Joshi asked her to keep playing the violin and she acquiesced.
-When the lights came to, Rajam was surprised and moved to see that not a single person had moved from the seat.
+When the lights came on, Rajam was surprised and moved to see that not a single person had moved from their seat.
 "This is how inspiring the Sawai audience is.
-Nowhere else will you find such dedicated listeners of Indian classical music," says Mukund Sangoram, a trustee of the Arya Sangeet Prasarak Mandal, which has been organising the Sawai Gandharva festival for the last 60 years.
+Nowhere else will you find such dedicated listeners of Indian classical music," says Mukund Sangoram, a trustee of the Arya Sangeet Prasarak Mandal, which has been organising the festival for the last 60 years.

-The event, which gathers crowds not only from across India, but from abroad as well, has always been known for its dedication to the Indian classical music and artistes.
-And historically, the tickets for the event have been selling out in a few hours.
+The event, which gathers crowds not only from across India but from abroad as well, has always been known for its dedication to Indian classical music.
+Historically, the tickets for the event have been selling out in a few hours.
 Sangoram says that the ticket sale this year has, as usual, been very good.
 A total of 2,000 "chairs" have been sold.
-The chairs are those seats that have a fixed number on them and cost Rs 2,500 and are reserved for the patrons for all six days.
+The chairs are those seats that have a fixed number on them and cost Rs 2,500, reserved for the patrons for all six days.
 This year, the tickets for chairs were sold in an hour's time.